erickeagle/21-days-of-learning/README.md

 # 21-days-of-learning

-I'll add all the code, reference and videos to which I am referening in these 21 days.
+I will add all the code, references and videos I am referring to in these 21 days.